aleph2c/learning_xslt_with_python/README.md

 Repeat this cycle — edit ``text-hierarchy.xsl``, run try ex -v, and check errors — until your XSLT program produces the desired ``text-hierarchy.txt`` output.

-## Context

-XSLT (eXtensible Stylesheet Language Transformations) is a declarative language for converting XML data into other formats, such as HTML, SVG, text, or even code.
-With XSLT 3.0, it can also handle JSON input and output, making it versatile for modern data transformation.

-Compared to templating libraries like Python's Jinja2, XSLT is more specialized for tree-based data (``XML/JSON``), with built-in XPath for querying and functional features for complex transformations.
-While Jinja2 is simpler for text templating, XSLT excels in handling large datasets or streams declaratively — you specify what the output should look like, and the language figures out how to generate it.
-XSLT is functional (e.g., no mutable state, recursion for loops), but it's not a Lisp dialect; it's XML-based with event-driven template matching.

-XSLT programs are serializable (as XML), enabling metaprogramming — your XSLT can transform itself.
-Python supports XSLT via libraries like lxml (for XSLT 1.0) or saxonche (for XSLT 3.0/XPath 3.1).
-The standard is at version 3.0, but many open-source tools (e.g., lxml) stick to 1.0, while saxonche provides full 3.0 support.
+## Thinking in Trees: A New Paradigm for Python Developers

+**XSLT is a powerful, declarative language for transforming complex data structures.** While Python templating libraries like Jinja2 are excellent for generating text from data, XSLT is a specialized tool designed for the structural transformation of tree-like data such as XML and JSON.

+The fundamental difference lies in its thinking model.
+Instead of writing imperative Python code that loops through data, you write declarative XSLT rules.
+You define what the output should look like for a given pattern, and the XSLT processor, powered by the XPath query language, figures out how to apply those rules across the entire document.
+This functional, rule-based approach can be incredibly efficient for handling large or complex data streams.

+Python supports XSLT through libraries like lxml, but this is limited to the older, more basic XSLT 1.0 standard.
+This repository focuses on the modern XSLT 3.0 via the saxonche library, which provides full support for advanced features, including native JSON handling.

+Because this declarative, rule-based paradigm is so different from imperative Python, learning it requires a new approach.
+This repository provides a complete workflow to become fluent:

+1. Build a custom AI "Professor" to act as your personal tutor.
+2. Follow a "hack-to-learn" workflow using the provided code examples.
+3. Use a curated curriculum based on classic XSLT texts.

-### Build A Professor
+### Build a Custom Professor

 Copy the following markdown into a context file and feed it to the AI which is training you.
 If you can't do that, just drop it into the AI's prompt.
 This